Enter your dates, select the room and choose out of 885 hotels in Berlin

 Compare prices, reviews and location, then choose the hotel that suits you best.

-Park Inn by Radisson Berlin Alexanderplatz is located in the heart of Berlin, on Alexanderplatz Square, in a strategic position for those who wish to discover the German attractions as the Museum...
+The Grand Hyatt Berlin is an elegant hotel located in the heart of Berlin, in the Mitte district.
+This exclusive 5-star hotel is ideal for those who want to discover the German capital due to its...
 Read more

 Ella-Trebe-Straße 5, Mitte, 10557 Berlino